skytap/docker-machine-driver-skytap/README.md

 | `--skytap-vpn-id`                        | `SKYTAP_VPN_ID`             | -                | VPN ID to connect to the environment.
 | `--skytap-api-logging-level`             | `SKYTAP_API_LOGGING_LEVEL`  | `info`           | The logging level to use when running api commands.

+## VM Hardware Settings
+By default the new Docker host will inherit the CPU and memory settings of the source VM.
+These can be overridden and configured during the create process.

+Using `--skytap-vm-ram` you can provide an integer representing the amount of RAM, in megabytes, to allocated to the VM.
+See the [RAM](http://help.skytap.com/Hardware.html?#RAMMB) section for Hardware Settings in the Skytap help for more information.

+Using `--skytap-vm-cpus` and `--skytap-vm-cpuspersocket` you can configure the number of CPUs to allocate to the VM and how those CPUs should be distributed across virtual sockets.
+The number of CPUs (cores) per socket must be uniformly distributed across the number of sockets.
+If you provide a number of CPUs but don't specify the number of CPUs per socket, each CPU will be allocated to one socket - one core per virtual socket.
+If you provide the number of CPUs per socket you must also provide the number of CPUs.
+For more information on CPUs and CPUs per socket see the [CPU](http://help.skytap.com/Hardware.html?#CPUs) section for the Hardware Settings in the Skytap help.

 ## Logging level
 When executing Docker Machine in debug mode with the -D flag, you can specify a logging level for the Skytap API calls.